Peter Laviolette: Carolina Hurricanes

 Laviolette came to the Carolina Hurricanes as head coach in the 2003–04 season, taking over following the firing of Paul Maurice.
 In his first season, he coached 52 games during a rebuilding year.
 Laviolette led the Hurricanes to an excellent regular season during his second year at the helm, winning the Southeast Division with 112 points (52–22–8 record).
 He also coached the U.S. Olympic men's hockey team at the 2006 Winter Olympics in Turin, Italy.
 The Hurricanes won their first Stanley Cup championship in franchise history during the 2006 playoffs, after winning two very close seven-game playoff series over the Buffalo Sabres and Edmonton Oilers.
-Laviolette was only the fourth American-born coach to win it.
+Laviolette was the fourth American-born coach to win it.
 He was also the runner-up for the Jack Adams Award for the NHL's Coach of the Year, which was awarded to Lindy Ruff in the closest vote ever recorded for this award, 155–154.

 After winning their first Stanley Cup, Laviolette's Hurricanes suffered through an injury-plagued 2006–07 season that saw the team finish with a disappointing 40–34–8 record.
 The next season, the team once again got off to a poor start, but held first place in a weak division for most of the season, despite having a sub-.500 record until February.
 The team then got hot and built what was seen as a solid lead.
 However, the Washington Capitals got red hot in the final weeks, Carolina lost several games down the stretch, and Laviolette's group missed the post-season.

 On November 7, 2008, following his 240th victory, Laviolette moved past John Tortorella to become the winningest American-born coach in the NHL.
 Tortorella later eclipsed this record in 2009, and after several years of being within a few wins of each other, Laviolette regained the lead in 2021 while coaching the Washington Capitals.

 On December 3, 2008, Laviolette was fired as coach of the Hurricanes and replaced by his predecessor, Paul Maurice.

 Laviolette worked on the panel for the TV network TSN.